frlinh/game-analysis/README.md

 # game-analysis
 Welcome everyone!
-Our team name is CHAMPIONS and our topic today is one of the most Popular online games today: the League of Legends.
+Our team name is CHAMPIONS and our topic today is one of the most Popular online games in the world: League of Legends.
 Why did we pick this game?
 League of Legends is one of the most popular PC games in the world with a massive global playerbase and over 8 million players a day; we picked this game due to the sheer popularity and longetivy of the platform.
 This game has been around for a decade plus and is still proving to be highly succesful, while also getting multiple developer updates regularly.

 League of legends is what is known in the gaming community as a MOBA.
 What is MOBA?
 MOBA stands for Multiplayer Online Battle Arena.